The 10 best bathroom scenes in film

 10. Lethal Weapon 2 (1989, dir: Richard Donner)

 In the formulaic but fun sequel to 1987’s Lethal Weapon, mismatched Los Angeles police detectives Martin Riggs (Mel Gibson) and Roger Murtaugh (Danny Glover) get involved in a case involving a corrupt South African consulate operating as a criminal enterprise.
 They’re so villainous, in fact, they won’t let Murtaugh use the upstairs bathroom in his own home.
 He is on the toilet, thumbing contentedly through a fishing magazine, when he notices that the toilet has been rigged to a bomb set to detonate the moment he rises from the toilet seat.
-The bomb squad is unsuccessful, leaving it up to the partners to handle the ticking time bomb on which Murtaugh is sitting.
+The bomb squad fails, leaving it up to the partners to handle the ticking time bomb on which Murtaugh is sitting.

-8. Pulp Fiction( 1994, dir: Quentin Tarantino)
+9. Pulp Fiction( 1994, dir: Quentin Tarantino)

-7. Mission: Impossible – Fallout (2018, dir: Christopher McQuarrie)
+8. Mission: Impossible – Fallout (2018, dir: Christopher McQuarrie)

 Mission: Impossible – Fallout set a dazzling high bar for the blockbuster franchise.
 Directed by Christopher McQuarrie, the MI series’ sixth installment is near nonstop action, including a spectacular chase along rooftops, a jaw-dropping helicopter sequence and the impossibly ageless stardom of Tom Cruise as MI agent Ethan Hunt.
 Arguably the film’s marquee action scene, however, happens when Ethan and CIA agent August Walker (Henry Cavill) confront a hired assassin, played by Liang Yang, in the bathroom of a Paris nightclub.
 What follows is—complete with Cavill’s now-immortal arm-cocking “reload” gesture—a brilliantly choreographed and expertly edited fight scene.
 While one of the best adrenaline-pumping slugfests in 21st-century cinema, it’s surely the best to take place near a row of urinals.

-6. There’s Something About Mary (1998, dir: Peter Farrelly and Bobby Farrelly)
+7. There’s Something About Mary (1998, dir: Peter Farrelly and Bobby Farrelly)

 The Farrelly brothers have a special fondness for bathroom humiliations.
 Their lowbrow comic magnum opus, There’s Something About Mary, begins on a howlingly hysterical note.
 We are introduced to Teddy Stroehmann (Ben Stiller) at age 16, his mouth full of braces, as he arrives at the home of his mad crush, Mary Jensen (Cameron Diaz), to escort her to prom.
 After some teasing from Mary’s parents, Teddy excuses himself to the guest bathroom.
 He urinates, zips up—and promptly gets his scrotum caught in the zipper.
 Mary’s stepfather (Keith David) tries to diagnose the severity of the situation, asking, “Is it the frank or the beans?”
 The boy meekly says it’s a little of both.
 Police and fire arrive.
-A police officer braces Teddy to ready himself before yanking down on the errant zipper.
-Hard cut to a paramedic: “We got a bleeder!”
+A police officer tells Teddy to steel himself before yanking down on the errant zipper.
+Cut to a paramedic: “We got a bleeder!”
 And scene.

-5. The Shining (1980, dir: Stanley Kubrick)
+6. The Shining (1980, dir: Stanley Kubrick)

 4. The Godfather (1972, dir: Francis Ford Coppola)

 In the wake of an assassination attempt on Mafia boss Vito Corleone (Marlon Brando), youngest son Michael (Al Pacino) resolves to kill Virgil Sollozzo (Al Lettieri), who is responsible for the failed hit, as well as the crooked police captain (Sterling Hayden) providing Sollozzo protection.
 The plan: Michael will meet the pair at a restaurant, excuse himself to the bathroom, retrieve a gun hidden beforehand, and kill them both.
 But first the firearm must be concealed.
 Corleone capo Tessio (Abe Vigoda) is pleased the meeting will take place at Louie’s in the Bronx.
 “They got an old fashioned toilet, you know, the box and the chain thing,” Tessio says.
 “We might be able to tape the gun behind it (the toilet tank).”
 They do.
 And in one of the key scenes in The Godfather––and, thus, pop culture––a nervous Michael Corleone goes to the bathroom.
 When he emerges, he is also crossing the Rubicon.
-Michael blasts away at Sollozzo and the captain, the trajectory of his life forever changed.
+Michael blasts away at Sollozzo and the captain—the trajectory of his life forever changed.

 3. Dumb and Dumber (1994, dir: Peter Farrelly)

-Chances are, at some point in your life, the thought of diarrhea could send you into fits of laughter.
+Chances are, at some point in your life, the mere thought of diarrhea has sent you into fits of laughter.
 Well, as Peter and Bobby Farrelly demonstrate in Dumb and Dumber, they never outgrew that period.
 The picture, in which Jim Carrey and Jeff Daniels respectively portray imbecile chums Lloyd and Harry, features a scene with Harry letting loose on a toilet after he inadvertently drinks laxative-laced tea.
 Did we mention the impromptu cleansing is at the home of a potential love interest played by Lauren Holly?
 Following the explosion, she cautions him through the bathroom door not to use the toilet.
 It doesn’t flush.
 In 2025, Daniels told Entertainment Weekly that he had confided to Carrey some anxiety about doing the scene.
 “I said: ‘Just cold feet.
 This is either the beginning of my career or the end of it,’” Daniels recalled.
 “He said: ‘You’ve gotta go all in, man.
 Go all the way!’ … Me on that toilet will be the image on my tombstone.”

 2. Trainspotting (1996, dir: Danny Boyle)